raviqqe/turtle-build/README.md

 ## Features

 - [Ninja][ninja]-compatible build file syntax and command line options
+- Comprehensive build output
+  - Turtle doesn't show any information that is not understandable to end-users.
+  - It is important for users of high-level programming languages who do not know how compilers and build systems work.
 - Console output handling
   - Turtle shows outputs of build jobs running currently.
 So it's easier to track what is going on in the build system currently.
+- Log format customization
+  - Log prefixes can be changed by a command option.

 ## Compatibility